lightning/bolts/02-peer-protocol.md

 `amount_msat` is deliberately limited for this version of the specification; larger amounts are not necessary, nor wise, during the bootstrap phase of the network.
+The amount was initially limited to the four most significant bytes being 0, but was changed to limiting the seven most significant nibbles being 0 on February 23, 2019.

 ### Removing an HTLC: `update_fulfill_htlc`, `update_fail_htlc`, and `update_fail_malformed_htlc`